Connect Snowflake Cortex to Prometheux

 To add Prometheux to an existing agent, navigate to AI & ML → Agents in Snowsight, select your agent, and add the Prometheux connector from the MCP Connectors section.

-Once connected, interact naturally with the agent in Snowflake Intelligence.
-Cortex will automatically discover and invoke Prometheux tools based on your queries.
+Then open the agent in Snowflake Intelligence and interact with it naturally.
+The agent will discover and invoke Prometheux tools based on your queries.

-See the MCP overview page for the complete list of tools exposed to Cortex Agents.
+See the MCP overview page for the complete list of tools exposed via MCP.

 Alternative Setup via Snowsight UI